 The Association is party to an arrangement with Volleyball Australia for the "We are Volleyball" program.
 This program has occurred in previous years and the Board of Management expects that the program is likely to exist going forward.
 The program includes costs for consultants, equipment and insurance.
 The Board of Management has estimated a provision of \$170,000 which is to be used towards this program.
 The provision is based on the 2021 budgeted number of members of approximately 7,000 at \$10 each and 2022 budgeted number of members of approximately 10,000 at \$10 each.
 The assessment of this provision required a degree of estimation and judgement.
 The Board of Management has estimated this provision based on historical information relating to this program and other related programs.
-The costs for this program may increase or decrease as members as at 31 December 2022 are at approximately 12,000.
-As such, future provisions for this program are likely to increase.
+As at 31 December 2023 there has been no increase or decrease in this provision.